shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 #### __Scenario One: Login__

 ##### Current System State:
-User scans the QR code in their room which will download the application and open the login page for their room.
+User scans the QR code in their room which will download the application.
+Once they open the application they will be presented with the login screen.

 ##### Informal Scenario:
-The user must then enter their forename and surname into the text boxes on screen to verify that they are staying in this room.
+The user must then enter their hotel ID (present in their room), room number, forename and surname into the text boxes on screen to verify that they are staying in this room.

 ##### Next Scenario:
 The user will then be successfully logged into the application and will be presented with the home screen.